This easy Basic Shortbread Crust is great for any of your low carb dessert bars. It can be baked or left as is.

 [This recipe contains affiliate links.]

-- NOTE: If you are preparing the crust in a 8x8 or 9x9 square baking pan with straight sides and sharp corners, spray the pan with baking spray and line with apiece of parchment that covers all or most of the bottom of the pan and overhangs two opposite sides.
-This will help you remove the whole dessert you make at once.
-But if you are preparing in a square or rectangular pyrex baking dish, just press into the baking dish and continue with your recipe.
+- NOTE: Spray a 9×9 inch metal pan with baking spray and line with a piece of parchment that covers all or most of the bottom of the pan and overhangs two opposite sides.
+This will help you remove the whole dessert from the pan.

 - Measure all of the dry ingredients into a smallish mixing bowl.
 Mix thoroughly with a whisk.